konopkalab/Schizophrenia_CellType/DMP_ENRICHMENT/README.md

 - **Output** as heatmap containing Odd Ratios and FDR from the *Fisher's exact test*

 ### Notes
-The methylation data (e.g. DSS_20x_08ind_Filtered) is prefiltered to allow the upload to this repo.
+The methylation data (e.g. DSS_20x_08ind_Filtered/CellType_DMR) are prefiltered to allow the upload to this repo.